Nictiz/Nictiz-Snowstorm/README.md

     This will import the specified .zip release file in the ./ingest folder to snowstorm/elasticsearch in the specified codebase.
 This tool has been developed to provide a way to quickly launch an up-to-date snowstorm server.
 If you wish to use the versioning options of snowstorm, feel free to use this script as an example for your usecase.

         Replace:
-        [IMPORT-TYPE] -> SNAPSHOT / DELTA / FULL
-        [FILENAME] -> Release filename .zip
+        [http://snow:8080] -> your server, ONLY if not running local from the provided docker-compose [IMPORT-TYPE] -> SNAPSHOT / DELTA / FULL [FILENAME] -> Release filename .zip
         [CODEBASE] -> CODEBASE for your import, ie. MAIN